sinocelt/wp-rest-api-get-post-content/README.md

-This repository accompanies a YouTube video called
+This repository accompanies a YouTube video called<br/>
  How To Get The Text Content Of A WordPress Blog Post With The WP REST API https://www.youtube.com/watch?v=ZBD8jCgs8pw